 Providing Lifelong Care for Women with PCOS

 Polycystic ovarian syndrome (PCOS) is an endocrine disorder caused by an imbalance of reproductive hormones.
 PCOS can result in a range of symptoms, including irregular menstrual cycles, weight gain, and severe acne.
 Symptoms typically appear shortly after puberty and the condition can affect your ability to become pregnant.
-Dr. Bruce Albrecht founded the Life Program for PCOS at Denver Fertility Albrecht Women’s Care to provide comprehensive support for women with PCOS throughout all phases of their lives.
-At our Lone Tree, Englewood, CO, Dr. Albrecht and his associate, Dr. Dana Ambler, offer PCOS treatment tailored to meet the unique needs of these patients from puberty through menopause.
+Dr. Bruce Albrecht founded the Life Program for PCOS at Denver Fertility Care to provide comprehensive support for women with PCOS throughout all phases of their lives.
+At our Lone Tree, Denver, and Englewood, CO, Dr. Albrecht and his associate, Dr. Dana Ambler, offer PCOS treatment tailored to meet the unique needs of these patients from puberty through menopause.

 Causes of PCOS

 Your hormones control many of the processes within your body, meaning imbalances can trigger several noticeable changes.
 Patients with PCOS tend to produce an excessive amount of androgens, also known as the male hormone.
 Generally, this condition is also associated with high levels of insulin and low levels of progesterone.

 Dr. Albrecht founded the Life Program for PCOS, the first of its type in the country, to help women of all ages manage the condition's effects.

 Unfortunately, PCOS is not fully understood.
 While the exact cause is unknown, researchers believe both genetic and environmental factors are involved.
 Obesity and a family history of PCOS can increase your chance of developing the condition.

 - Hirsutism, or excessive hair growth on the chin, chest, or other areas